/

 Adrak Yorkville

 There’s no lead star in this kitchen.
-Instead, it’s helmed by a team of supporting actors, each of whom specializes in a regional cooking style.
+Instead, it’s helmed by a team of supporting actors, each specializing in a regional cooking style.
 Most have Michelin-star training—and it shows.
 Standouts include tandoor-cooked lamb chops served in a smoke-filled cloche as well as the Rani Kachori, an oversized puri filled with mixed sprouts and covered in an eye-poppingly pink yogurt chutney, dotted with microgreens, pomegranate seeds and edible petals.
 For a side dish, it’s a real scene stealer.
 138 Avenue Rd., adrakyorkville.ca

 Black and Blue, one of our top ten spots for star-gazing during the Toronto International Film Festival